-The development community does not agree with this interpretation and has suggested to delete the "building line" definition and change the language in Table 2 from "yard" to "setback" to clarify the setback shall conform with the table.
+Option One: The development community does not agree with this interpretation and has suggested to delete the "building line" definition and change the language in Table 2 from "yard" to "setback" to clarify the setback shall conform with the table.

-Staff finds another solution to this problem is to change the lot width definition so the definition does not require the front setback to start at the minimum lot width of pie-shaped lots.
-Since the intent is to avoid snout houses, adding a garage setback requirement from the front of the house will be the solution.
+Option Two: Staff finds another solution to this problem is to change the lot width definition so the definition does not require the front setback to start at the minimum lot width of pie-shaped lots.
+Since the intent is to avoid snout houses, adding a garage setback requirement from the front of the house would be a solution.